tHerttua/fedlearndemo/README.md

 The demonstration script gathers loss and accuracy over the communication rounds and displays how the clients and the global model performance evolves over the rounds.

+The main focus was to create simple simulation with limited time, which turned out great.
+However, some details and additional things as well as hyperparameter search was left out for this version.
 As this is just a demonstration, the logging is crumbled within the script that acts as the entrypoint (main.py) instead of proper logging module, and no extensive testing is done aside from a few integration tests.
 To keep this script hardware agnostic and simple enough, the federated learning is done in a loop with unique clients instead of creating, for example, docker containerization, or another more sophisticated way of simulation.
+The result it provides is nondeterministic due to how I implemented the non-IID data, but without further parameter searching the resulting global model test accuracy is roughly 60% with these hyperparameters.

 test folder includes two different integration tests to verify the agents indeed are unique, and another to understand the distribution of data between the clients.